Interactive COSMIC Framework visualizations and simulations for exploration and publication.

 The core idea (Pattern-Emergent Gravity): In standard physics, gravity is caused by mass curving spacetime.
 The COSMIC Framework proposes something deeper: gravity is not fundamental; it emerges from the density of information patterns in a region.
 Where information is highly concentrated and rapidly changing, spacetime curves more.
 Mass is just a special case of concentrated information.

 What you're seeing: A bird's-eye view of a 2D region of space.
-The colour at each point shows the information pattern density P(x,t), measuring how much structured, non-random information exists there.
+The color at each point shows the information pattern density P(x,t), measuring how much structured, non-random information exists there.
 Gold and yellow = high density (strong gravitational effect).
 Blue-green = low density (weak gravitational effect).
 The rippled, wave-like pattern reflects the fact that information doesn't sit still; it propagates, interferes, and forms standing waves, just like other fields.

 The equation: gμν = ημν + α∇μ∇νP(x,t) reads as: "The actual curvature of spacetime equals flat spacetime plus a correction proportional to how sharply the information density changes from point to point."
 Where the information gradient is steep (bright-to-dark transitions on the map), gravity is strongest.

-Background: The Planck length (~1.6 × 10⁻³⁵ metres) is the scale at which quantum mechanics and gravity are both relevant simultaneously.
+Background: The Planck length (~1.6 × 10⁻³⁵ meters) is the scale at which quantum mechanics and gravity are both relevant simultaneously.
 Standard physics treats it as an absolute floor; no meaningful physics can occur at smaller distances.
 This is why we cannot yet unify quantum mechanics with general relativity.

 What the chart shows: The horizontal axis is mathematical field strength, a measure of how intense the local information density gradient is.
 The vertical axis shows the effective Planck length as a fraction of its standard value (1.0 = unchanged).
 The red dashed line is the traditional fixed Planck limit.
 The blue filled curve shows what the COSMIC Framework predicts happens when information fields are present.